Hawaii takes senior falls seriously

 Daily exercising through walking, swimming or taking a class can further strengthen a seniors muscles, leaving less chances for a fall.

 Even those who take the necessary precautions are not completely safe from falls.
-Installing a senior alert system can ensure that if a person does fall, help can get to them in an instant.
+Installing a medical alert system can ensure that if a person does fall, help can get to them in an instant.